 - Stores subscribed Slice-MBR per S-NSSAI as UE subscription data.

+[Conditional] If, subject to operator policy (dynamic PCC is not used), SMF performs slice data rate control, the additional impacts is as following:

+UDM:

 - SMF discovery and selection based on subscription information from UDM (i.e. selecting the same SMF for all PDU sessions to the same S-NSSAI and DNN) described in clause 6.3.2 of TS 23.501 [2] is enhanced to support, subject to operator policy, the same SMF for all PDU sessions to the same S-NSSAI.

+SMF:

+- Determines Session-AMBR for the PDU session with consideration of Slice-MBR and status of each PDU session associated with the same S-NSSAI, and provides Slice-MBR to RAN.

+[Conditional] If, subject to operator policy (dynamic PCC is used), PCF performs slice data rate control, the additional impacts is as following:

 PCF:

+- Determines Session-AMBR for the PDU session with consideration of Slice-MBR and status of each PDU session associated with the same S-NSSAI

 - Provides authorized Slice-MBR on request from SMF.

 - Subscribes to event notification for the change of PDU Session status.

-SMF:

-- Determines Session-AMBR for the PDU session with consideration of Slice-MBR and status of each PDU session associated with the same S-NSSAI, and provides Slice-MBR to RAN.

 6.38 Solution #38: Network slice quota control and enforcement provided by CHF based solution

 6.38.1 Introduction